Consensys/quorum-kubernetes/kubectl/private-network-ibft-and-orion/README.md

 In a fresh browser tab open `192.168.99.100:30090` to get to the prometheus dashboard and you can see all the available metrics, as well as the targets that it is collecting metrics for

 *Grafana:*
 In a fresh browser tab open `192.168.99.100:30030` to get to the grafana dashboard.
-Credentials are `admin:admin` Open the 'besu Dashboard' to see the status of the nodes on your network.
+Credentials are `admin:password` Open the 'besu Dashboard' to see the status of the nodes on your network.
 If you do not see the dashboard, click on Dashboards -> Manage and select the dashboard from there

 #### 10. Delete